flpymonkey/idb/doc/database.md

 Tools we use for our database and data retrieval:

-1. **PostgreSQL** - The database engine we use on our Amazon Relational Database Service instance.
+1. **PostgreSQL** - The SQL based database engine we use on our Amazon Relational Database Service instance.

 2. **sqlalchemy** - A Python library we use to perform queries on the database and retrieve data to serve to our API endpoints.